Energy storage components notes

 - Components of botswana mobile energy storage system

-- Only for initial energy storage in dynamic components
+- Reasons for capacitors as energy storage components

 - The role of independent energy storage components in the system